13 Times When Paying for an Upgrade Is a Waste of Money

 Purchasing sheets with a high thread count

 Truth be told, quantity does not guarantee quality in the bedroom.
 While thread count does indicate a sheet set’s comfort and durability, beware of thread counts that are too high or too low.
 The Wirecutter, a product review site owned by the New York Times, writes that the best sheets have a thread count of 200 to 600.
 Any higher, and you’re not actually paying for better bedding, textiles experts say.
-The bottom line?
-Those 800-count satin sheets are just one of the things rich people never waste their money on.

 Putting premium gas in your car

 If you regularly fill up your vehicle’s tank with premium gas, we have some bad news: It’s not doing your car—or your bank account—any favors.
 In fact, The New York Times reports that “there is no advantage in performance, fuel economy, or emissions control” to use premium gas, unless your car is one of the rare few that require it.
 And with premium gas running around $0.50 more per gallon than the normal stuff, car owners waste about $2 billion per year on an unnecessary expense.
 Watch out for more ways you’re wasting money without knowing it.

 Most of us assume that the higher a sunscreen’s SPF, the better it protects our skin.
 But when it comes to sunscreen, less could actually be more.
 “SPF is not a consumer-friendly number,” Florida dermatologist James M. Spencer, MD, told WebMD.
 “It is logical for someone to think that an SPF of 30 is twice as good as an SPF of 15 and so on.
 But that is not how it works.”
 According to Spencer, SPF 15 blocks about 94 percent of UVB rays, SPF 30 blocks 97 percent of UVB rays, and SPF 45 blocks about 98 percent of rays.
 Any SPF higher than that is not much more effective.